BetterPluginsSpigot/BetterYaml/README.md

 ```
 </details>

-However, after release you notice a mistake in your comments (you mentioned 'free hot dogs' instead of pizza), you want to remove the custom_name option as it is no longer supported and you want to introduce a new option max_free_pizzas.
+However, after release you notice a mistake in your comments (you mentioned 'free hot dogs' instead of pizza), you want to remove the custom_name option as it is no longer supported, and you want to introduce a new option max_free_pizzas.
 Usually this would be a hassle, but with BetterYaml you can easily change your template without altering the server's settings.
-Simply update the template and default values and you're good to go.
+Simply update the template and default values, and you're good to go.
 After changing the right files and releasing a new update, your users will get the correct config file right away.
 This is the new default file you have in mind:
 <details>